xzripper/LMathLang/README.md

 I maded it in 4 days.<br>
 Was it hard?
 I can answer, medium.<br>
 Where did the idea come from?
 I was searching idea for my project, and idea came in my head.<br>
 What will happen in the future?
 In the plans, I want to update and add new features to the language.
-You can look first ideas <a href="https://github.com/xzripper/LMathLang/blob/main/LMathLang/InFuture.md">here</a>.**

 ## Warning.
 ### In developing.